CBD’s Promising Effect on the Skin

 Acne is actually short for acne vulgaris, the most common human skin disease in the world.
 It affects the quality of life of millions across the world.
 Not only is it inflammatory, so it can cause redness, pain, and other negative symptoms, but can also exacerbate self-esteem or confidence issues.

-While more research is needed on cannabidiol as a whole, there are former clinical trials and studies on the subject of CBD and acne.
+While more research is needed on cannabidiol as a whole, there are former clinical trials and studies on CBD and acne.

 Researchers in Hungary published a review in 2014 that observed the very real likelihood that cannabidiol exerts both anti-inflammatory and sebostatic effects on human sebocytes.

 Let’s break that down into real human lingo, though — what does that mean?
-‘Sebostatic’ implies that something can halt or reduce production of sebum.
-CBD likely exerts anti-inflammatory properties, as well as properties that help lessen the production of sebaceous oil that’s known to cause acne.
+‘Sebostatic’ implies that something can halt or reduce the production of sebum.
+CBD likely exerts anti-inflammatory properties and properties that help lessen the production of sebaceous oil that’s known to cause acne.

-In a larger review on cannabinoids and their relationship or influence on skin, especially skin inflammation, we see similar results.
+We see similar results in a larger review on cannabinoids and their relationship or influence on the skin, especially skin inflammation.